 There I stood in a chapel inside St Peter’s Basilica at Rome, completely engaged feeling as if a veil had been lifted from my eyes.

-I was gazing at The Pieta, carved from marble by Renaissance genius Michelangelo di Ludovico Buonarroti Simoni (1475-1564).
-I had read about this work and looked at photos of it in books and magazines however nothing really prepares you for seeing such a wonderful object ‘in the flesh’.
+Gazing at The Pieta, carved from marble by Renaissance genius Michelangelo di Ludovico Buonarroti Simoni (1475-1564), I felt completely gobsmacked.
+I had read about this work and looked at photos of it in books and magazines however nothing really prepares you for seeing such a wonderful object ‘in the flesh’ so to speak.

 Mary is cradling the body of her fully grown dead son Jesus the Christ in her arms.
 It was deeply profound to behold and I remember that for a moment I could not breathe at all.